AdobeDocs/experience-manager-learn.en/help/assets/overview.md

       </a>
    </div>
    <p>
-      <em>This multi part video series gives you an overview of how media content is managed and accessed using Adobe Experience Manager Dynamic Media as a content serving service.</em>
+      <em>Overview of how media content is managed and accessed using Dynamic Media.</em>
    <p>
 </td>
 <td>